eltha9/webgl-Loader/readme.md

 # WEBGL LOADER

 This loader work whith the `3dClass.js` file.
-It contains the `Element3d()` class. it work with Three Js
+It contains the `Element3d()` class. it work with Three Js.
+You only need to call `Element3d()` to your script to make it work

 ### Needed
 You nedd some script to make it work :